KrailOrg/krail/docs/tutorial02.md

    baseModules.add(new SystemAdminPages());
 }
 ```
-- Run the application and **log in**, and you will find a System Admin branch and a single page with a report.
+- Run the application and **log in**, and navigate to System Administration / Sitemap Build Report.

 #Navigation
 ## Add some public pages